olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 ==========================

 Running a job on the System Model H1 family of hardware requires Quantinuum Credits.
-Additional information on credit usage can be found under the *Examples* tab on the `Quantinuum User Portal <https://um.qapi.quantinuum.com/>`__.
+Additional information on credit usage can be found in the *Quantinuum Systems User Guide* under the *Examples* tab on the `Quantinuum User Portal <https://um.qapi.quantinuum.com/>`__.
 Users and groups are initially allocated 500 HQC's and 2000 eHQC's at the beginning of each month, but requests for increased allocations will be